• As low as $685/Night

 OCEAN FRONT!!!

-Savor full ocean & beach vistas from SeaDated’s humongous semi-covered deck and wall-to-wall windows.
+Savor full ocean & beach vistas from SeaDated’s giant semi-covered deck and wall-to-wall windows.

 New Siding, Windows and Doors in 2024!
 It may seem like an exterior aesthetic, but this helps provide clear vistas and keeps the home cool in the Summer, warm in the winter.
 Combine that with a new HVAC, and this you might just want to stay inside!

-4 BR, 3 Full Baths, Full-Sized W/D, WiFi, entirely equipped kitchen w/ new quartz countertops, giant bar/counter/island, new intelligent LED TVs in LR and all BRs.
-You're sure to spend hours of family time in the freshly modernized and expanded kitchen!
+4 BR, 3 Full Baths, Full-Sized W/D, WiFi, entirely equipped kitchen w/ new quartz countertops, humongous bar/counter/island, new intelligent LED TVs in LR and all BRs.
+You're sure to spend hours of family time in the newly refreshed and expanded kitchen!

 No family family pets.
 No smoking (inside or outside) within the property lines.
 No exceptions.